LukeIngram/MobileBERT-phishing-detection/README.md

-# llm-sms-phishing-detection
+# MobileBERT-phishing-detection
-Fine-tuning and application LLMs for SMS phishing detection.
+Fine-tuning and application of Google's MobileHBERT for SMS and email phishing detection.